Causal Geodesics in Cylindrically Symmetric Vacuum Spacetimes Using Hamilton-Jacobi Formalism: Conclusion

 A surprising discovery is that, both the Newtonian and relativistic orbits are always bounded, and they coincide in the weak field limit.
 Most importantly, we have presented a simple classification scheme for the orbits and compared to the other existing scheme.
 Finally, we have applied the scheme to categorize the closed and the precessing relativistic orbits of a massive particle in Levi-Civita spacetime.
 The relativistic massive particle trajectories were compared against their Newtonian counterparts.

 \acknowledgments

-We would like to thank John David Brown for his valuable suggestions on various occasions that has improved the article significantly.
+We would like to thank John David Brown, Prosanto Chokroborty, and Sadman Sakib for their valuable suggestions on various occasions that have improved the article significantly.
 This material is based upon works supported by Community of Physics.\footnote{\href{https://www.cpbd.ac/}{www.cpbd.ac}}